Ahsan-Tariq-565/Typescript-Assigment/project00_calculator/Readme.md

-This is the sample command line calculator and it made by using typescript/javascript languages.
+This is the sample command line calculator and it's made by using typescript/javascript languages.